-308 International Convention on Salvage, opened for signature 28 April 1989, 93 UKTS 8; Cm 3458 (entered into force 14 July 1996) ("1989 Salvage Convention")
+30 International Convention on Salvage, opened for signature 28 April 1989, 93 UKTS 8; Cm 3458 (entered into force 14 July 1996) ("1989 Salvage Convention")

-309 Nicholas Gaskell, "The International Convention on Salvage1989," (1989) 4/4 International Journal of Estuarine and Coastal Law, 286, 268 encourage volunteers to rescue property from peril on the sea and, if successfully performed, the law permits such persons to be rewarded for their efforts.312
+31 Nicholas Gaskell, "The International Convention on Salvage1989," (1989) 4/4 International Journal of Estuarine and Coastal Law, 286, 268 decisions and regulations is important for all contributors to the marine adventure.
+Persons who place their lives, well-being and time at risk in pursuing the marine adventure are interested in having their lives, wellbeing and time protected by timely intervention of salvors.
+Similarly owners of ships and cargo, and, especially, their insurers are interested in preserving the ship and cargo from loss.
+The purpose which underlies decisions relating to salvage is to encourage volunteers to rescue property from peril on the sea and, if successfully performed, the law permits such persons to be rewarded for their efforts.34

-310 For example, Australia has not formally denounced the 1910 Brussels Convention but has enacted the 1989 Salvage Convention in amendments to the Navigation Act 1912 (now Navigation Act 2012) made in the Transport Legislation Amendment Act 1995.
+32 For example, Australia has not formally denounced the 1910 Brussels Convention but has enacted the 1989 Salvage Convention in amendments to the Navigation Act 1912 (now Navigation Act 2012) made in the Transport Legislation Amendment Act 1995.
 The Supplementary Explanatory Memorandum states that these amendments enact the 1989 Salvage Convention and replace the 1910 Brussels Convention.

-311 The problem that this profusion of conventions can cause is exemplified in Martin Davies, "Whatever Happened to the Salvage Convention 1989?"
+33 The problem that this profusion of conventions can cause is exemplified in Martin Davies, "Whatever Happened to the Salvage Convention 1989?"
 (2008) 39/4 Journal of Maritime Law and Commerce, 463, 464.